algolia/algoliasearch-client-specs/api-client-specifications/search_api.md

 ## Responses

-All response objects are implemented the `waitable` interface in order for the user to be able to wait their completion without dealing with the low-level details.
+All response objects are implemented with the `waitable` interface in order for the user to be able to wait their completion without dealing with the low-level details.